encoredev/encore/docs/tutorials/uptime.md

   ✓ ping (4)
     ✓ should verify that 'google.com' is up
     ✓ should verify that 'https://encore.dev' is up
-    ✓ should verify that 'https://not-a-real-site.xyz' is up ✓ should verify that 'invalid://scheme' is up
+    ✓ should verify that 'https://not-a-real-site.xyz' is down ✓ should verify that 'invalid://scheme' is down

 Test Files  1 passed (1)
      Tests  4 passed (4)